Aurora-Landing-Page/Backend/README.md

      - `200` if the specified CA was found

 ## Common Endpoints
-   ### /mail
-   - For sending out mail to newly signed up users
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-     {
-         "name": <String>,
-         "email": <String>
-     }
-     ```
-   - An email will then be sent to the email provided in req body
-   - Responds with:
-     - `404` if the specified user is not found in the DB
-     - `500` if an internal server error occurs when sending the email
-     - `200` if the email has been sent successfully

    ### /loginCa and /loginUser
    - JWT based authentication is used
    - Request must be encoded in the body as raw JSON in the following format: